01618558360| Request a Call or a Free Fixed Price Quote below

 For initial advice call our Will writers on 01618558360 or contact us online and we will help you.

 As part of the Co-op Group, our values of openness, honesty, social responsibility and caring for others are core to the service we provide, and our customers consistently rate the quality of our legal advice and services at 4.4 out of 5 stars.
 See customer testimonials for our Will writers.

 How Much Does it Cost to Make a Will?

 Our fixed fee Wills start from just £75+VAT (£90) for a Living Will, from £125+VAT (£150) for a Single Will, fixed fee Mirror Wills start from £195+VAT (£234) and a fixed fee Lasting Power of Attorney starts from £150+VAT (£180).

-You don’t have to be a member of the Co-op to use Co-op Legal Services, but Co-op members can get 5% off our legal services while this Member Exclusive offer is available.
+Co-op members can get 5% off our legal services while this member offer is available.

 For all our Wills, including more complicated Wills, like Trust Wills or a Lasting Power of Attorney, we will discuss your wishes and requirements and then quote you a fixed price upfront.
 Once we have provided you with a written quote for the agreed work, that price will not change.

-Will writing services are conducted over the phone, by email and by post, and we're here to help you from 9am to 8pm Monday to Friday and from 9am to 1pm on Saturdays.
+Our Will writing service is conducted over the phone, by email and by post, and we're here to help you from 9am to 8pm Monday to Friday and from 9am to 1pm on Saturdays.

 Call our professional Will writers on 01618558360 or contact us and we'll call you.